vivek49ranjan/os_schedular/Round_Robin/README.md

 # Dynamic Quantum Round Robin Scheduling Algorithm

-## 📌 Overview
+## Overview
-This project implements an **enhanced Round Robin (RR) CPU Scheduling algorithm** in **C**, where the **time quantum is dynamically calculated** based on the **harmonic mean of the remaining burst times** of processes currently present in the ready queue.
+This project implements an enhanced Round Robin (RR) CPU Scheduling algorithm in C, where the time quantum is dynamically calculated based on the harmonic mean of the remaining burst times of processes currently present in the ready queue.

-The approach improves CPU utilization and reduces **average waiting time, turnaround time, and response time** compared to the traditional fixed-time-quantum Round Robin algorithm.
+The approach improves CPU utilization and reduces average waiting time, turnaround time, and response time compared to the traditional fixed-time-quantum Round Robin algorithm.

 ---

-## 🧠 Features
+## Features
 - Dynamic time quantum selection
 - Linked-list based ready queue
 - Supports process arrival times